Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

     tein is slower than super meat boy

+    movement is very tactile
+        shifts back and forth between being smooth and very stacatto hard to convey exactly what I mean here, but if you've played the game you may immediately know what I mean the optimal way for the player to climbs walls is by alternating between jumping and fastfalling in a very rhythmic way and then when you perform a long jump, there's this immediate contrast of smoothly sailing through the air the player has this trail that just makes all movements feel like they flow

 great selection of enemies
     in general, many are just dressed-up spikes but, some are walking/floating springs
-    and some are simply moving platforms that have a bit of reactivity (thwomps) the fact that the thwomp-like movement can be applied to any arrangement of tiles is also really cool, as it adds a whole new layer of composition that can be used to design levels croasts and frogs are the weakest, but they sort of work for what they are more unpredictable, force the player to be more reactive but also highly constrain possible design space
+    and some are simply moving platforms that have a bit of reactivity (thwomps) the fact that the thwomp-like movement can be applied to any arrangement of tiles is also really cool, as it adds a whole new layer of composition that can be used to design levels

+    I think this simple approach of just 'dressing up' the existing primitives of ground, spikes, and springs is really a great way to make certain applications of those primitives more intuitive of course, it's also good to have entities that actually add new behaviors or mechanics to the mix, but the most versatile entities are those which just tap into the game's primitives and re-present them in a way the player can better understand the additional behavior that an entity adds on top of the primitive can then deepen the space of possible interaction further, rather than simply tacking on some novel, but shallow interaction

+    croasts and frogs are the weakest, but they sort of work for what they are more unpredictable, force the player to be more reactive but also highly constrain possible design space